epfl-ada/ada-2024-project-ada212/README.md

 - Step 1 : Use scatter plots and regression models to show if a larger budget leads to higher revenue and better ratings.
 - Step 2 : Calculate ROI and visualize the distribution to identify budget “sweet spots” where adaptations achieve the best returns.

+## Part 6 : Create Datastory

 # Timeline

 ## Until 15/11/2024 :
 - Creating dataset
+- Data-Handling and Preprocessing
+- Initial Exploratory Data Analysis

+## 15/11 to 30/11
+- Homework 2
+- Parts 1 - 3

+## 30/11 to 8/12
+- Parts 4 - 5
+- Start Part 6 : How would we like to visualize our findings ?

+## 8/12 to 22/12
+- Cleaning repository